PaxParadox/ai-stack/ACCESS_GUIDE.md

 2. Click "Sign Up" to create your admin account
 3. Once logged in, models from Ollama will be automatically available
 4. Test search by typing a query and using the search feature
+5. For RAG: Upload documents directly in the UI

 ### 2. n8n
 1. Navigate to http://100.119.32.64:5678